kpecsok98/Worcester-Greenspace/README.md

 ![Kyle's cool map](images/Worcester_greenspace_plot.PNG)

-Now we have a geodataframe of greenspace within the Worcester city limits.
-In our final maps though we want to see where are the greensapces that fall within Worcester EJ CBGs that fulfill some or all criteria.
-Next let's create a geodataframe of greenspace that fall within Worcester EJ CBGs that fulfill all criteria.
+Now we have a GeoDataFrame of green space within the Worcester city limits.
+In our final maps though we want to see where are the green space that fall within Worcester EJ CBGs that fulfill some or all criteria.
+Next let's create a GeoDataFrame of green space that fall within Worcester EJ CBGs that fulfill all criteria.

 ```Python
 # Clip the Worcester greenspace file within the Worcester Environmental Justice block groups with all criteria file
 Worcester_EJ_all_greenspace = gpd.clip(Worcester_greenspace, Worcester_EJ_all)
 ```

-Type the code below to see what the geodataframe looks like mapped.
+Type the code below to see what the GeoDataFrame looks like mapped.

 ```Python
 # Create a map of Worcester greenspace that's within Environmental Justice block groups with all criteria